Chamonix, jewel of the Alps

 Website: www.hermineblanche.com

-Offering a spa and a heated outdoor pool with mountain views.
+Offering a spa and a heated outdoor pool with views of the mountains.

 Address: 270 Avenue de Courmayeur, 74400 Chamonix